saurabhbisht103-create/ai-brand-voice-generator/README.md

     ├── style.css
     └── script.js

+📄 app.py

+Contains the Flask application, API route, LangChain logic, Gemini integration, and response handling.

+📄 requirements.txt

+Contains the Python dependencies required by the project.

+📄 index.html

+Contains the main website structure and user interface.

+📄 style.css

+Controls the visual design, layout, colors, cards, buttons, and responsive appearance.

+📄 script.js

+Handles user interaction, API requests, loading states, generated results, character counting, and copy functionality.

 ---

-8. File Responsibilities

-"app.py"

-The main Flask backend.

-It:

-- Starts the Flask application
-- Serves the website
-- Receives "/generate" requests
-- Validates user input
-- Uses LangChain and Gemini
-- Returns the generated result

-"templates/index.html"

-Contains the structure of the website.

-It includes:

-- Brand description input
-- Brand tone dropdown
-- Target audience dropdown
-- Generate button
-- Generated result section

-"static/style.css"

-Controls the visual appearance of the application.

-It handles:

-- Dark theme
-- Purple design
-- Cards
-- Buttons
-- Form elements
-- Responsive mobile layout

-"static/script.js"

-Controls frontend functionality.

-It:

-- Reads user input
-- Sends requests to Flask
-- Displays loading states
-- Displays generated results
-- Handles errors
-- Provides the Copy button
-- Handles the character counter

-"requirements.txt"

-Contains the Python packages required by the application.

-Main dependencies include:

-- Flask
-- Gunicorn
-- LangChain
-- Gemini integration package

----

-9. API Flow

-Browser
-   │
-   │ POST /generate
-   ▼
-Flask Backend
-   │
-   ▼
-LangChain
-   │
-   ▼
-Google Gemini
-   │
-   ▼
-Generated Brand Voice
-   │
-   ▼
-Flask JSON Response
-   │
-   ▼
-JavaScript
-   │
-   ▼
-Result displayed on website

----

-10. Security
+🔐 ENVIRONMENT VARIABLES

-The Gemini API key should never be placed directly inside HTML, CSS, or JavaScript files.
+The Gemini API key should not be written directly inside the Python source code.

-The API key is stored as an environment variable on Render.
+Instead, it is stored as an environment variable on Render.

 Example:

-GEMINI_API_KEY=your_api_key
+GEMINI_API_KEY=your_api_key_here

-This keeps the secret on the server instead of exposing it to website visitors.
+This keeps the API key separate from the source code.

+Never upload your real API key to GitHub or include it in screenshots.

 ---

-11. Local Development

-The project can be developed using VS Code.

-Basic workflow:
+💻 LOCAL DEVELOPMENT WITH VS CODE

+Step 1 — Open the project

-Open project in VS Code
+Open the project folder in Visual Studio Code.

-        ↓
-Install Python dependencies
+Step 2 — Install dependencies

-        ↓
+Open the VS Code terminal and run:

+pip install -r requirements.txt

-Configure API key
+Step 3 — Configure the API key

-        ↓
+Set your Gemini API key as an environment variable.

-Run Flask application
+Step 4 — Run Flask

-        ↓
-Open website locally
-        ↓
-Test brand voice generation
+python app.py

+The application can then be opened in a browser using the local Flask address.

 ---

-12. Deployment
+☁️ DEPLOYMENT

-The project is deployed using Render.
+The project is deployed using:

+GitHub → Render

-The deployment workflow is:
+The deployment process is:

 VS Code
    ↓